 Sometimes the more expensive model is cheaper overall because it gets things right the first time.

 "I use ChatGPT because I've always used ChatGPT" is not a strategy.
 The leaderboard shifts every few months.
 In early 2025, GPT-4o was the default recommendation.
-Today, Gemini 3.1 Pro and GPT-5.4 are tied overall, Claude remains the strongest writing-first flagship, and GLM-5 (Reasoning) tops the open-weight table — none of those models existed 18 months ago.
+Today, Gemini 3.1 Pro leads the mainstream value cluster, GPT-5.4 and GPT-5.5 are close behind on different benchmark profiles, Claude remains the strongest writing-first flagship, and GLM-5 (Reasoning) tops the open-weight table — none of those models existed 18 months ago.

 Check the current leaderboard before committing to a model for a new project.